 In the past, bookmakers knew full well which teams were going to be most heavily bet on and adjusted the odds and lines accordingly to attract more punters.
 This opened up a gap for those bettors who wanted to go the opposite way and place a bet that was diametrically opposed to the popular opinion.
-The current betting climate for online betting NZ has changed somewhat and betting markets are much more efficient, taking into account a large number of variables over and above public opinion when setting the odds, making it more difficult for bettors to rely on this as a “sure-fire” approach.
+The current betting climate has changed somewhat and betting markets are much more efficient, taking into account a large number of variables over and above public opinion when setting the odds, making it more difficult for bettors to rely on this as a “sure-fire” approach.

 2. Hedging Your Bets

 Hedging your bets is a relatively straightforward betting strategy, its core principal is based on protecting your existing bets by reducing the risk of loss by placing additional wagers on a different outcome to the original wager.